Ty France Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.23 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.35).

-- Astros pitchers combine to surrender 31 home runs (one per game), the eighth-fewest in the league.
+- Astros pitchers combine to give up 31 home runs (0.9 per game), the seventh-fewest in the league.

-- J.P.
-France starts for the first time this season for the Astros.
+- Bielak starts for the first time this season for the Astros.

+- The 27-year-old right-hander came out of the bullpen in his last outing this season, his only action so far.

 © 2023 Data Skrive.
 All rights reserved.